kpwbo/comparing-FaaS/README.md

-# comparing-FaaS
+# Comparison of FaaS platforms
-A model for comparing FaaS platforms
+Comparison of FaaS platforms